datascopeanalytics/metis-data-science-bootcamp-prework/installation.md

 ### Numpy and Scipy

 Numpy and Scipy are the fundamental scientific computing packages for python.
-First we will need to install gfortran (a dependency) with homebrew

-     brew install gfortran

-Then use pip for numpy and scipy
+Use pip to install them:

      pip install numpy
      pip install scipy

+NOTE: If you encounter an error in either of these steps, try installing gfortran (a dependency) with homebrew:

+     brew install gfortran

+and then try again.
+Gfortran comes with gcc, already provided by OS X, but older versions did not have it.

 ### iPython and iPython notebook